 - It is not a fractal.

-- The limit curve is a perfectly smooth perfect circle.
+- The limit is a perfectly smooth perfect circle.

-- The length of the limit curve is exactly π (3.1 or so).
+- Thus, the length of the limit is exactly π (3.1 or so).
 (Because it is a perfect circle with diameter 1.)

 And so is this final fact: